 Two of those principles are rooted in the knowledge of behavioural sciences:

-100 years before Schroeder & Saltzer, the founding father of cryptography, Auguste Kerckhoffs formulated six principles for operating a secure communication system, with a key focus on human factors: Three of those were “it must be easy to use and must neither require stress of mind nor the knowledge of a long series of rules”.
+100 years before Schroeder & Saltzer, the founding father of cryptography Auguste Kerckhoffs formulated six principles for operating a secure communication system.
+These focused on human factors.
+For example: “it must be easy to use, and must neither require stress of mind nor the knowledge of a long series of rules”.

 The expectation that all that is needed is a set of standards, policies and training sessions to deliver the CORE programme outputs is unfounded.
 Our compliance programmes need to ensure that our design “fits the task to the human, not fits the human to the task” .

 When employees do not behave as specified by security policies, most compliance practitioners think that the users are at fault: that they ‘just don’t understand the risks’ or ‘are just too lazy’.
 But research has shown that non-compliance, which we now refer to as ‘rule-bending’, is caused by people facing a stark choice between doing what is right by security and reducing their productivity.
 Most choose productivity over security, because that is what the organisation also does.

 Behaviour is essentially goal driven.
 We perform tasks to achieve goals.
 At work: ‘I want to get this offer to our employee today’; in their personal life: ‘I want to get the best utility deal for us’.
 To achieve these goals, people complete a series of tasks.
 We must be aware that compliance fatigue can easily set in with conflicting challenges in employee’s everyday lives.

 Therefore, a compliance programme will fail in delivering its objectives without considering how it can address at design phase “human factors”.

 Armed with this knowledge and building in not only privacy, but human factors by design, a range of employee supportive solutions can be developed.

 - Automated security.
 For instance, using implicit authentication to recognise authorised users, instead of requiring them to enter passwords many times over.